raydiak/Inline-Lua/README.md

 objects, and roles.
 Functions work as values, subs, and methods.
 See Values further down.

-Reading and writing global variables can be done from Perl directly without calling Lua code.
-Named global tables and be used as roles.
+Accessing referenced objects, table fields, and global variables can be done from Perl without calling Lua code.
+Named global tables can be used as roles.

 ## To Do